OmingoEmma/100DaysOfPython/README.md

 # 100DaysOfPython
-This is my 10 days of Python challenge
+This is my 100 Days of Python Code challenge